 Helpful Preparation Resources

 ASSIST provides the most accurate and up-to-date information to help you transfer from a community college to a four-year university.
 It helps you find which courses transfer to UC Merced.
-For information about which requirements are needed for specific majors, please refer to the articulation agreements page.

 Create a Transfer Admission Planner (TAP)